 Alexander Marcopoulos is counsel in the International Arbitration practice.

-Alexander is featured in the Who’s Who Arbitration – Future Leaders 2018.
-The publication, which is based upon an independent survey of general counsel and private practice lawyers worldwide, profiles the foremost practitioners in the arbitration community aged 45 and under and notes that Alexander "masters the art of simplifying complex facts" and that peers “praise his expert handling of disputes in the construction, energy and maritime industries".
+Alexander is featured in Who’s Who Legal Arbitration – Future Leaders 2020.
+The publication, which is based upon an independent survey of general counsel and private practice lawyers worldwide, profiles the foremost practitioners in the arbitration community aged 45 and under and notes that “Alexander is ‘an excellent lawyer’ who wins commendations for his ‘well-organised and focused’ approach to commercial and investor-state arbitrations”.
+Previous editions of the same publication note that “Alexander Marcopoulos gains widespread recognition from international peers who praise his ‘great strategic mind’” (2019), that he “masters the art of simplifying complex facts”, and that peers “praise his expert handling of disputes in the construction, energy and maritime industries” (2018).

 J.D., cum laude

-BA in Economics and Philosophy
+B.A. in Economics and Philosophy